Category: Author: Heather

 1. Engage, engage, engage

-We’ve created content that’s entertaining, inspiring, educational and—most importantly—sharable.
+We’ve created content that’s entertaining, inspiring, educational and—most importantly—shareable.
 Pass it along.
 You know the content is approved because we posted it.

 2. Keep it real